awslabs/visual-asset-management-system/README.md

 ### Requirements

 * Python 3.8
-* Poetry (for managing python dependencies in the vams backend)
+* Poetry (for managing python dependencies in the VAMS backend)
 * Docker
 * Node >=16.x
 * Yarn >=1.22.19